Recognition of a German Will in the USA (formal validity)

 Under the German Civil Code (“BGB”), the testator can choose between two forms of traditional wills (§2231 BGB): 1) The public or notarized will (§2232 BGB), and 2) the holographic or handwritten will (§2247 BGB).
 Witnesses are not required for the validity of a holographic or notarized will under German law.
 Unlike the U.S., witnessed wills are uncommon in Germany.

 State of Florida

-Recognition of a German hand-written will (holographic will): A German hand-written will not authenticated by two witnesses is therefore to be considered formally invalid in the state of Florida (Schuler v.
+Recognition of a German hand-written will (holographic will): A German hand-written will not be authenticated by two witnesses is, therefore, to be considered formally invalid in the state of Florida (Schuler v.
 Salathe, 703 So.2d 1167 (1997)) as far as Florida law applies.

 Recognition of a German notarial will (notarized will): A German notarized will not be authenticated by two witnesses is, therefore, to be considered formally valid in the state of Florida as far as Florida law applies.